How to Write a Vacation Request Email (+ Tips & Examples)

 Example #8: Vacation reminder email

-The vacation reminder email serves to remind your supervisor about the vacation they’ve already approved.
+The vacation reminder email serves to remind the supervisor about the vacation they’ve already approved.

 Here’s an example of a vacation reminder email:

-Subject line: Reminder — [Your surname] vacation for [Vacation request dates]
+Subject line: Reminder — [Employee’s last name] vacation for [Vacation request dates]

 Dear [Manager’s name],

-As we discussed, my coworkers [Name and surname of coworkers] will work on my project while I’m on vacation.
+As we discussed, my coworkers [Full names of coworkers] will work on my project while I’m on vacation.

 All the best,